pyk595/tp/docs/UserGuide.md

 - Examples on how to use each feature

 Bold words refer to commands to be performed by users.
-Words in quotations are files, file type or dependencies.
+Words in quotations are files, file types or dependencies.

 ----
 <div style="page-break-after: always;"></div>